microchip-pic-avr-examples/pic18f16q41-linear-led-current-regulator/readme.md

 ## External Parts Required

-* 5.6 ohm resistor (current shunt)
+* 6.8 ohm resistor (current shunt)
-* *(Optional)* 100k resistor
+* 100k resistor
-    * This resistor discharges the capacitor passively and ensures the MOSFET remains off if the part is off or the pin is tri-stated.
-For this example, it is not needed.
+    * This resistor ensures the MOSFET remains off if the part is off or not configured.
 * N-Type MOSFET (rec. signal transistor, such as a 2N7000A)
 * LED(s)